 Dominio del Urogallo

-Asturias is a region famous for its ciders.
+Asturias is a region famous for its ciders, and relatively unknown for its wine.
 However, the winemaking history goes back well over 1,000 years.
-Cangas del Narcea is a subregion with steep slopes and a cool climate; it is reminiscent to the Mosel and Ribeira Sacra.
+Asturias is on the northern Atlantic coast of Spain.
+This is a continental climate with Atlantic influences.
+The subregion Cangas del Narcea is a lush and hilly area (300-700 meters) with steep slopes.
+The climate is on the cooler side with only about 1-2 months of summer heat.
+It is reminiscent to the Mosel and Ribeira Sacra.
 The soils are similar as well: slate, quartzite and anthracite.
-Add native varieties and old vines (Nico makes wine from some of the oldest vineyards in Asturias) and Cangas del Narcea becomes a wonderfully unique terroir.

 Ascencio farms organically with biodynamic treatments and focuses on the local grape varieties of the region.
 He and his team farm about 13 hectares of vines of which they own three.
 The vines are some of the oldest in Asturias.
 Fran believes the wine is made in the vineyard, so most of the work during the year is done manually on the steep vineyard slopes.
 There is very minimal intervention in the cellar.
 After the grapes are manually harvested, they are fermented with indigenous yeast and bacteria.
 All wines go through malolactic fermentation and age for at least two winters.
 No sulfites are added.